insectkorea/eol-alert/README.md

 # EOL Alert GitHub Action

-EOL Alert is a GitHub Action that alerts you about the End-of-Life (EOL) of major software versions to multiple messaging channels, including Slack, Discord, Microsoft Teams, and Google Chat.
+EOL Alert is a GitHub Action that alerts you about the End-of-Life (EOL) of major software versions to multiple messaging channels, including Slack, Discord, and Microsoft Teams.

 ![CI](https://github.com/insectkorea/eol-alert/actions/workflows/ci.yml/badge.svg)